-Information about student visas can be obtained from the Australian Government Department of Immigration and Border Protection (DIBP) at border.gov.au
+Information about student visas can be obtained from the Australian Government Department of Home Affairs at homeaffairs.gov.au

 While on a student visa, it is your responsibility to uphold your visa conditions.
-For information about your student visa conditions, please contact DIAC or refer to the information provided by DIAC at the time of your visa grant.
+For information about your student visa conditions, please contact the Department of Immigration and Citizenship (DIAC) or refer to the information provided by DIAC at the time of your visa grant.

 Student visa requirements include: